uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/patterns/SideEffectFree-MatchScore.md

 ```
 `
-**The output obtained from the Testing: **
+**The output obtained from the Testing:**

 <img width="895" height="239" alt="Image" src="https://github.com/user-attachments/assets/4e8db766-ae19-46aa-9e68-9722bdae0adf" />

 **The side effects (before) of the function above could've been: **
-- If I  had added the `void main()`  testing logic  inside of the MatchScore calculation, the function would have had many side effects caused by the  print statements and if/else logic.
+- All the side-effects were avoided by keeping the print statements and test loops outside the MatchSrore class.If they had been included inside the function
+  would no longer be side-effect free.

 References: